 Environmental Science in Agricultural Systems

-Occupational Outlook Handbook: The median annual wage for environmental scientists and specialists was $69,400 in May 2017.
-Employment of environmental scientists and specialists is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
+Occupational Outlook Handbook: Occupational Outlook Handbook: The median annual wage for environmental scientists and specialists was $73,230 in May 2020.
+Employment of environmental scientists and specialists is projected to grow 8 percent from 2020 to 2030.
 Heightened public interest in the hazards facing the environment, as well as increasing demands placed on the environment by population growth, are expected to spur demand for environmental scientists and specialists.

 Highly qualified undergraduates at Mississippi State University are encouraged to consider applying to the Accelerated Program.
 This program permits enrollment in graduate courses in Agronomy, Horticulture, or Weed Science during the student’s final year of undergraduate studies.
 Enrollment of up to 9 hours of graduate courses is approved for students admitted to the Accelerated Program.
 Upon completion of the graduate course(s), undergraduate credit is also awarded for the course.
 Students need to consult with a potential graduate advisor to ensure graduate credit could be applied to a program of study for the M.S. degree.
 Application to this program may be made as early as the end of the junior year (i.e., after completion of 90 or more hours of graded undergraduate courses).
 This option is only available for students pursuing a thesis-based Master of Science degree in Plant and Soil Sciences with a concentration in Agronomy, Horticulture, or Weed Science.